Menu

 2. Ålesund

 Set near Geirangerfjord, Norway’s Ålesund is a convenient place to base yourself for fjord visits.
-The city makes for a pleasant stop on a Hurtigruten cruise trip, sailing along the western coast of the Scandinavian peninsula.
+The city makes for a pleasant stop on a Havila or Hurtigruten cruise trip, sailing along the western coast of the Scandinavian peninsula.
 You could admire Ålesund’s Art Nouveau architecture and try locally caught seafood.

 3. Malmö